ISIPINK/masterthesis_MC_linear_ODEs/tests/wishlist.md

 - clean variance analysis of RMC on y'=y
+- clean variance analysis of RRMC on y'=y
 - bounds on variance reduction for MC control variates with RMC
 - bounds on variance reduction for modded russian roulette with RMC
 - homotopy method for dealing with big nonlinearity in RMC